 Fire Safety at the B.C.
 Games

 Many communities throughout the province host the B.C.
 Summer or Winter Games.
 Some of these communities lack the facilities to properly accommodate the vast numbers of participants and spectators.
-Facilities are sometimes used that are neither designed for the activities, nor to accommodate the number of persons expected for these games.
+Facilities are sometimes used that are neither designed for the activities, nor the number of people expected for these games.

 It is recommended that communities who have been selected to host the B.C.
 Summer or Winter Games establish a Fire Safety Plan to address the changes in use of the buildings and/or facilities.
 This should be done in the early planning stages.

 From a fire safety perspective, there are primarily two functions which require attention at the planning stage, they are assembly use and sleeping use.